 Verra

 Verra’s framework includes detailed rules for project crediting periods, monitoring expectations, and approaches to uncertainty and conservativeness.
-These requirements are especially important in sectors such as forestry and other AFOLU project types, where questions of permanence, monitoring, and overestimation are particularly difficult.
+These requirements are especially important in sectors such as forestry and other AFOLU project types, where questions of permanence, monitoring, and overestimation are especially difficult.

 Voluntary Carbon Market